course-dprep/Airbnb-Seasonalities/README.md

-# How seasonality affects the Airbnb prices in the various cities situated in different hemispeheres?
+# How seasonality affects the Airbnb prices in the various cities situated in different hemispeheres

 ## Motivation